honno/honno.github.io/_includes/home/main-text.md

     * LWJGL
     {: class='tools'}

-  * MTR traversal algorithm
+  * **MTR traversal**
     : [GitHub](https://github.com/Honno/mtr-traversal){: class='gh'}

-    Various utilities for a user to find out information about the Hong Kong train network.
+    Various utilities for a user to find out information pertaining to use of the Hong Kong train network.

     * Java
     {: class='tools'}